karissa-kaal/File-Access-Management-System/README.md

 - The file access management system uses a hash table to store file information.
 Each file is represented by a `fileNode` object, which contains the file ID, a priority queue (`pQueue`) of users waiting for access, and a vector of users currently accessing the file.
 - The `pQueue` class is a template-based priority queue that handles user information based on priority.
 - The `repositoryOfFiles` class manages the hash table and provides functions to load data, print the table, search for files, insert files, and delete files.
 - The program reads file data from a text file named `file.txt`.
 Make sure to format the file properly with each line containing the file ID, user ID, priority, and access type.
+Sample file is attached for reference.
 - The program uses simple console input/output for interaction.

 Please note that this project has a specific scope.